mayank1205/mars_rover/UI/README.md

 # MarsRoverSimulator

+## Development server

+Clone the repository on your local machine from git.

+change directory to project folder.

+run `npm install`.

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 # Description

 ● The application is a simulation of a Mars rover moving on a square surface, of